SouthGreenPlatform/documentation/docs/index.md

  * Access to [HPC infrastructures](http://www.southgreen.fr/content/computer-facilities) for calculation and storage with more than 400 analytical software
  * Innovative open access [scientific databases](https://www.southgreen.fr/databases) and [tools](https://www.southgreen.fr/tools)
- * A wide range of [Bioinformatics Training](http://southgreenplatform.github.io/trainings/) at nétional level and in the South
+ * A wide range of [Bioinformatics Training](http://southgreenplatform.github.io/trainings/) at national level and in the South

 ### The objectives of South Green are: